 Three core hypotheses guide eSYMb:

-From these general hypotheses, I will generate specific predictions for particular archaeological cases and materials.
+From these general hypotheses, the project will generate specific predictions for particular archaeological cases and materials.
 These are repositories of recently published archaeological findings for which we have an extended chronological sequence: a series of artefacts from different periods in time that is an expression of a continuous symbolic practice at the site.
 The investigations will consist of three complementary and integrated lines of experimental and computational modeling work outlined in the following sections.

 Experimental suite 1: cognitive affordances

 In this line of research, archaeological findings (i.e. photographic depictions/outlines) are used as stimuli in behavioral and psychophysical experiments in order to investigate their cognitive affordances and how they change over time, to test hypotheses concerning their past symbolic functions (N. Fay et al., 2008).
-In my own previous work, I have laid important methodological groundwork, which has established methods for measuring a number of cognitive parameters relevant to the symbolic function of artefacts.
+In previous work, we have laid important methodological groundwork, which has established methods for measuring a number of cognitive parameters relevant to the symbolic function of artefacts.
 These include experimental paradigms to test the relative visual saliency, perceived intentionality, discriminability, style, memorability, and reproducibility of symbolic artifacts (Kristian Tylén et al., 2020).
 This repertoire will be further developed, for instance, with the addition of improved measures for uncovering the potential denotational nature of some symbolic artefacts (Mellet et al., 2019; Yu, Pöppel, & Bao, 2020).
-By observing particular profiles of changes in the cognitive affordances of artefacts over time, I will test hypotheses about their likely past function, for instance, as aesthetic decorations, signifiers of group identity, tools for reasoning, or vehicles for communicative meanings.
+By observing particular profiles of changes in the cognitive affordances of artefacts over time, we will test hypotheses about their likely past function, for instance, as aesthetic decorations, signifiers of group identity, tools for reasoning, or vehicles for communicative meanings.

 Experimental suite 2: mechanisms of change

-In this line of research, I address the underlying mechanisms driving the evolution of particular symbolic developments.
+In this line of research, we will address the underlying mechanisms driving the evolution of particular symbolic developments.
 A number of such mechanisms pertaining to aspects of cognitive biases, individual and social learning, interaction and feedback has been suggested to have shaped past symbolic practices in an incremental and cumulative way (Caldwell & Millen, 2008b; Christiansen & Chater, 2008; Dean, Kendal, Schapiro, Thierry, & Laland, 2012; Nicolas Fay et al., 2018; Kirby et al., 2008).
-By seeding early symbolic artefacts from the archaeological records into transmission chain experiments subject to different contrastive mechanisms of learning, interaction and symbol use, I will record structural changes to the artefacts and thus test which set of mechanisms provide changes more similar to the historical-archaeological record (Morgan et al., 2015).
+By seeding early symbolic artefacts from the archaeological records into transmission chain experiments subject to different contrastive mechanisms of learning, interaction and symbol use, we will record structural changes to the artefacts and thus test which set of mechanisms provide changes more similar to the historical-archaeological record (Morgan et al., 2015).

 Experimental suite 3: symbolic forms